Renault Safrane: Background

 The Safrane was launched in April 1992, to replace the Renault 25 in the full-size market segment.
 Its clean, aerodynamic styling was quite conservative and typical of early 1990s car design, also quite reminiscent of the 25's appearance.

-All Safranes were five-door hatchbacks/notchbacks with transversely mounted engines.
-Front-wheel drive and four-wheel drive versions were available, with a range of petrol or diesel engines and manual or automatic transmissions.
+The Safrane carried over the Renault 25's five-door hatchback/notchback design in spite of the traditional preference for saloon bodies in the executive car segment.
+The engines are mounted transversely and drive through the front wheels, with four-wheel drive also available on some versions.
+The Safrane was built with a range of petrol or diesel engines and manual or automatic transmissions.
 All petrol engines were fuel injected and were fitted with three way catalytic converters, as required in Europe after 1993 for engines of all sizes.

 The Safrane was also the first Renault to be equipped with airbags.

 History

-The Safrane carried over the Renault 25's five-door hatchback/notchback design that had gained wide customer acceptance in France.
-Despite the traditional preference for saloon bodies in the executive car segment, Renault decided to compete on the base of added practicality of the rear door and split folding rear seat (not available from most sedan bodied competitors), as well as originality.

-Given the preference for German saloons from Audi, BMW and Mercedes-Benz of many executive car buyers, this can be viewed as good marketing tactics, allowing Renault to draw the buyers looking for alternatives, rather than compete head-on.

-The Series 2 Safrane featured slightly (but visibly) different front ends in different versions, in an attempt to emphasize the unique status of more upmarket models, although these treatments differed in different markets.

 The Safrane's design was a deliberate effort to overcome the R25's main weaknesses — insufficient chassis stiffness and poor build quality.
 Renault was also keen to take noise reduction to best-in-class levels.
 These constraints resulted in a much heavier car than its predecessor (+200–300 kg / 440-660 lb.) due to a heavily reinforced chassis and the liberal use of soundproofing materials.

 At launch in 1992, the Safrane offered six engines including one diesel (all gasoline motors have a catalytic converter) :